 Estimates should be based on the market value of the goods or service provided.

 The records must be made available to the Community Benefit Committee if requested.

 How to submit a community benefit statement

-Clubs can submit their statement to Licensing NT by fax, email or in person.
-Get contact details for Licensing NT.
+Clubs can submit their statement by fax, email or in person to Licensing NT.